 The Fort Snelling fen is of good quality and seems to be quite stable (Figure 3).
-MN DNR visited the fen wells in September 2016 and recorded a new elevation for each well.
+MNDNR visited the fen wells in September 2016 and recorded a new elevation for each well.
 Beginning in October 2016, water levels have been adjusted to reflect the new elevations (demarcated by red line).
-S1-USGS has historically shown a downward trend in water level, but statistical analysis following the elevation change no longer supports that conclusion.
+S1-USGS has historically shown a downward trend in water level, but statistical analysis following the elevation change does not support that conclusion at this time.
 Continued monitoring of the Fort Snelling fen will strengthen trend analyses and allow for any degradation to be more quickly recognized and addressed.